fletcher/MultiMarkdown-CMS/README.md

 Included with  MultiMarkdown-CMS are several  cgi scripts that  add additional
 features:

-* pages in the `/YYYY/MM/` hierarchy are treated as "blog posts" - organized by date
+* pages in the `/YYYY/MM/` hierarchy are treated as "blog posts"- organized by date

 * an archive  of blog posts is  available at `/archives/`, you can  also go to any year or year/month and see a list of posts in that month

 * visitors can  leave comments on any  blog post (by default  comments are not accepted on other pages)

 * visitors are authenticated via OpenID for leaving comments